DEVOTIONALS

 MEDITATION:

 Who do you think was the greatest giver of all time?
+It would have

-He gave His life for everyone in the world during the time He
+in the world during the time He walked the earth, and for everyone

-walked the earth, and for everyone born in future generations.
+born in future generations.

-When He gave His life,
+When He gave His life, He opened the door for everyone to have an

-He opened the door for everyone to spend an eternity in paradise.
+opportunity to spend an eternity in paradise.
+But the question is, why

-He did it because it was part of God’s plan,
+did He do that?
+He did it because it was part of God’s plan, and because

-He taught us the joy of doing things for others.
+taught us the joy of doing things for others.
+He taught us the value

-When we have His Spirit alive within ourselves,
+and importance of showing appreciation.
+When we have His Spirit

 When His Spirit is living in us, we look past the worldly pleasures and

-Even though He doesn’t demand it,
+living on earth.
+Even though He doesn’t demand it, we owe so much to

-we owe so much to the Lord for what He did for us.
+the Lord for what He did for us.
+We have an opportunity to show our

-that we are in partnership with God,
+– we are in partnership with God,

-that we are doing something constructive,
+– we are doing something constructive,

-One question we need to ask ourselves is how do we give?
+One question we might ask ourselves is,

-Do we give liberally and cheerfully (as the scriptures tell us),
+Do we give liberally and cheerfully (as the scriptures tell us), or do

-or do we give sparingly, grudgingly, or not at all?
+we give sparingly, grudgingly, or not at all?
+When we give, are we

-When we give, are we thinking to ourselves,
+thinking to ourselves,

 “I could have used this money for (fill in the blank)”

-ongoing ministry of reaching the lost?
+reaching the lost?

-is not on the financial side of the ledger but on the spiritual side.
+The greatest blessing of giving is not on the financial side of the

-The pleasure of giving is not in what we can get,
+‘ledger’ but on the spiritual side.
+The pleasure of giving is not in

-but in knowing what God can do with our gifts.
+what we can get, but in knowing what God can do with our gifts.

-If we give God the leftovers of our substance and our life,
+If we give God the leftovers of our substance and our life, we miss

-we miss the true joy and blessing of Christian giving and living.
+the true joy and blessing of Christian giving and living.

 ACTION: